ramon501/Dotfiles/README.md

 and import the color-scheme from the `color-scheme` folder.

-# Recommendations
+# Recommendations:

-* Check `Hide text when toolbar shows text alongside icons` for all toolbuttons.
+* Check `Hide text when toolbar shows text alongside icons` for all toolbuttons or just right mouse click on the toolbutton and click on the toolbutton's name to hide the text.